 Older plants can get woody and sparse over time.
 If so, simply prune them back severely and wait for new growth to fill in.
 This is most common with potted plants that move between indoor and outdoor locations over several years.
 Woody growth can also be a sign that the plants need to be repotted into larger containers.

 What is the difference between ivy geraniums and zonal geraniums?

 Zonal geraniums have larger, round leaves and an upright habit compared to ivy geraniums.
 Some zonal geraniums have a dark band on the foliage, which adds to their ornamental quality when not in bloom.
 Zonal geraniums are more tolerant of hot, sunny conditions, while ivy geraniums need carefully controlled watering.

 How can I use ivy geraniums in the landscape?

 Ivy geraniums are most commonly used in hanging baskets or window boxes, but they can also be combined in mixed containers, blended with other annuals that offer contrasting texture and color.
 Ivy geraniums can also be used as a ground cover or cascading plant for draping over retaining walls.

 Why are these plants called geraniums when they belong to the Pelargonium genus?

-Originally, these plants were lumped together in the same genus as the plants we now think of as cranesbill or perennial geraniums.
+Originally, these plants were combined in the same genus as the plants we now think of as cranesbill or perennial geraniums.
 But in 1789, a large group of species in the Geranium family were reassigned their own genus, the Pelargoniums.
 To this day, however, the common name persists, incorrectly used for plants that no longer belong to the Geranium genus.